Updated on January 4, 2023

 - Other sanding tools

-Please note, I am no drywall expert.
+Please note that I am no drywall expert.
 I am a complete amateur.
 Amateurs should probably not spackle.
-It really is not a fun job and it is much harder than it looks!
+It is not a fun job and much harder than it looks!
 I did, however, get a lot of useful information here.

-Note: We had tried to just cover the seams originally with just spackle, and no tape.
-This was not a good idea.
-So, in some of the pictures, you can see the old spackle.
+Note: We originally tried to cover the seams with spackle and no tape.
+This was not a good idea so that you can see the old spackle in some of the pictures.

 Smooth it down with your large drywall knife.

-The finished seam once primed and painted turned out really great.
+Once primed and painted, the finished seam turned out really great.
 You would never know there used to be a seam there.

 Some tips I learned from experience with this whole project: